dongjunnn/tp/docs/UserGuide.md

 * **With INDEX**: Shows projects for the contact at the specified index
     * The index refers to the index number shown in the displayed contact list
     * The index **must be a positive integer** 1, 2, 3, …​
-    * Scrolls to and highlights the contact's associated projects in the project panel
+    * Highlights the contact in the person panel.
+    * If the selected person belongs to only 1 project, that project is highlighted as well

-* **With `all`**: Displays all projects in the project panel
+* **With `pshow all`**: Displays all projects in the project panel
     * Resets any previous contact-specific project filtering

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**